PostHog/posthog.com/contents/handbook/growth/customer-support.md

 These are the ways in which customers can currently reach us:

-- **Questions** - this offers users the best possible experience, as they can search [previously answered questions](/questions) that have been asked anywhere on posthog.com in our Docs!
+- **[Community forums](/questions)** - This offers users the best possible experience, as the forums contain many questions that were asked directly inside docs articles.
-- **Slack** - our active [PostHog Users Slack](https://posthog.com/slack) community frequently post questions, and for higher-paying (or potential higher-paying) customers, through a dedicated channel on our main company Slack
+- **Slack (community chat)** - Our active [PostHog Users Slack](https://posthog.com/slack) is a great way to show that there are real humans building PostHog on the other side of the screen.
+For higher-paying (or potential higher-paying) customers, dedicated Slack channels are used within our main company Slack.
-- **Email** - a user may email hey@posthog.com with a specific support query
+- **Support ticket** - Customers can create a support ticket (focused around bugs or feedback) directly within the PostHog app (under the help menu).
-- **GitHub** - sometimes users ask about the progress of [certain issues](https://github.com/PostHog/posthog) that are important to them
+- **GitHub** - Sometimes users ask about the progress of [certain issues](https://github.com/PostHog/posthog) that are important to them.

 ### Engineers are Support Heroes